-A warm welcome to all internal and external applicants for the Sixth Form at Northampton School for Boys.
-I am delighted that you are interested in joining our thriving Sixth Form and I am confident that we in return, can maximise your academic potential and personal development.
+Welcome to this information booklet for those seeking admission to Northampton School for Boys' Sixth Form in September 2021.
+Further information and videos in relation to the Sixth Form can be found on the school website: www.nsb.northants.sch.uk.
+I am delighted that you are interested in joining us and I am confident that we, in return, can maximise your academic potential and personal development.